azimhamza/azimhamza/README.md

 **👋 Name's Azim Hamza.
 You can find me everywhere as @azimhamxa.**

-**Building** - Architecture to enable LLMs and ML models usage for enterprises.
+**Building** - Trying to Understand Regulations with Machine Learning Models.

 Website: azimhamxa.com